 Nine of the Las Cruces District Office listed species were determined to have the potential to occur within the Project Area.
-The species included one plant species (Sibara [Sibara grisea]), one arthropod (monarch butterfly [Danaus plexippus plexippus]), five birds (Mexican whip-poorwill [Antrostomus arizonae], McCown's longspur [Calcarius mccownii], chestnut-collared longspur [Calcarius ornatus], pinyon jay [Gymnorhinus cyanocephalus] and Bendire's thrasher [Toxostoma bendirei]), one mammal (Townsend's big-eared bat [Corynorhinus townsendii], known to occur), and one reptile (Gila monster [Heloderma suspectum]).
+These species included one plant species (Sibara), one arthropod (Monarch butterfly), five birds (Mexican whip-poor-will, McCown's longspur, chestnut-collared longspur, pinon jay, and Bendire's thrasher), one mammal (Townsend's big-eared bat, known to occur), and one reptile (Gila monster).